primaTime/api-doc/resources/core/account.md

 			"type" : "String",
 			"name" : "additionalAddressInfo",
 			"description" : "Any additional informations related to the address.", "access" : "READ_WRITE",
 			"constraints" : [ ]
 		},
+		{
+			"type" : "String",
+			"name" : "affiliateId",
+			"description" : "An identification of the subject who has contributed to the account registration.", "access" : "READ_WRITE",
+			"constraints" : [ ]
+		},